Article

 })

 Quite a few things are happening here.
 Let’s go over them.
 First, I'm setting up a model that learns patterns in data to make predictions.
-Then, I'm adding an input layer, which acts like a first step in understanding the data.
+Then, I'm adding an input layer, which acts as a first step in understanding the data.
 I'm using 128 "neurons" to analyze the data, and I'm applying a function called ReLU to understand it better.
 Next, I'm creating the output layer where the model makes its predictions.
 It looks at the patterns it learned and makes guesses based on them.
 Here, I'm using a function called softmax to ensure it selects one option from all the possibilities.
 After that, I'm checking what the model looks like so far by generating a model summary.
 Finally, before the model starts learning, I'm setting up how it should learn.
 I'm instructing it to improve its guesses over time and defining how it can evaluate its performance, such as by checking its accuracy.

 Using the user’s webcam to gather training data